-For Muslims, the Western Wall is the Buraq Wall.
+The Western Wall is the Buraq Wall for Muslims.
 It is the site where Prophet Muhammad tied his horse Buraq on the Night Journey to Jerusalem and on that account one of Islam’s sacred sites and one of the most important Islamic holy places.

 1.5 CHURCH OF THE HOLY SEPULCHRE

 The Church of the Holy Sepulchre in Jerusalem is the most important and the holiest Christian site in the World.

 It is the holiest place in Christianity where Jesus was crucified, buried, and resurrected.

 The Church of the Holy Sepulchre in Jerusalem is one of the most popular holy sites in Israel and one of the most famous sacred sites in the World.

 Where is Jesus buried?
 Where is Jesus’ tomb?